 Homemade pet food should be enjoyed and looked forward to by animal companions.
-With trillions of possible recipes that can be created when using the Autobalancer®, trying different foods and proportions should be expected and embraced.
+With trillions of possible recipes that can be created when using the Autobalancer[®], trying different foods and proportions should be expected and embraced.
 The goal is to find a recipe(s) that your animal companion enjoys, does well on based on simple but important things like coat and stool quality, and that you are able to sustainably prepare for them.
 Importantly, they should be able to maintain an ideal body condition as that has been proven to improve both the quality and quantity of life.
 Accordingly, please monitor your animal companions's weight and make sure they achieve/maintain a healthy weight.
 If they unintentionally begin to gain or lose weight, adjust the amount fed keeping all ingredients in the same proportions (one can make a new recipe online to help get the right amounts, see Yield/Servings section above) after being sure that they are not sick.
 Your animal companion should have access to water at all times and regular visits with a veterinarian to check that their homemade diet is meeting their needs.
 As noted above recipes should be rebuilt every few months in case there have been any changes to condition strategies or requirements or ingredient nutrient data.

-Dogs and cats with health conditions should be regularly and closely monitored per the specific guidance of their veterinarian or board-certified veterinary nutritionist®.
+Dogs and cats with health conditions should be regularly and closely monitored per the specific guidance of their veterinarian or board-certified veterinary nutritionist.

-Ordering & Reordering Balance It® Supplements
+Ordering & Reordering Balance It[®] Supplements

-One bag of Balance IT® Canine (2.5 g/tsp) will last for about 45 preparation(s) of this recipe.
-If using a 20 gram pouch of Balance IT® Canine (2.5 g/tsp) (or Canine Plus) instead, one pouch will last for about 1.5 preparation(s) of this recipe.
+One bag of Balance IT® Carnivore Blend® (4.09 g/tsp) will last for about 73 preparation(s) of this recipe.
+If using a 20 gram pouch of Balance IT® Carnivore Blend® (4.09 g/tsp) instead, one pouch will last for about 2.4 preparation(s) of this recipe.
 To order or reorder, go to www.balance.it and click Products OR purchase from your veterinarian.
 Some supplements require a specific vet. approval or "vet code" per FDA CPG Sec.
 690.150 guidelines.
-Requesting vet. approval can be done simply during checkout or when attempting to view certain recipes.
-Vet codes are made available to clients directly by their veterinarian or board-certified veterinary nutritionist® only and are not provided by Balance It® to its customers.
-If you'd like to set up a convenient, automatic reorder, please select that option during checkout.
-You can cancel your standing automatic reorder at any time before the early morning it is scheduled to next ship.
+Requesting vet. approval con be done simply during checkout or when attempting to view certain recipes.
+Vet codes are made available to clients directly by their veterinarian or board-certified veterinary nutritionist® only and are not provided by Balance It[®]. to its customers.
+If you'd like to set up a convenient, automatic reorder at any time before the early morning it is scheduled to next ship.